New Lots Avenue station (IRT New Lots Line): History

 The New Lots Line was built as a part of Contract 3 of the Dual Contracts between New York City and the Interborough Rapid Transit Company, including the New Lots Avenue station.
 It was built as an elevated line because the ground in this area is right above the water table, and as a result the construction of a subway would have been prohibitively expensive.
 The first portion of the line between Utica Avenue and Junius Street opened on November 22, 1920, with shuttle trains operating over this route.
 The line opened one more stop farther to the east to Pennsylvania Avenue on December 24, 1920.

 While work at this station and at Van Siclen Avenue was practically completed in 1921, they could not open yet because trains could not run to the terminal until track work, the signal tower, and the compressor room were in service.
 Work began on June 19, 1922, and shuttles started operating between Pennsylvania Avenue and New Lots Avenue on October 16, 1922.
 A two-car train operated single-track service on the northbound track.
 On October 31, 1924, through service to New Lots Avenue was begun.

 As part of an 18-month capital budget that took effect on January 1, 1963, this station was reconstructed.

 In 1968, as part of the proposed Program for Action, the IRT New Lots Line would have been extended southerly through the Livonia Yard to Flatlands Avenue to a modern terminal at Flatlands Avenue and Linwood Street, replacing the New Lots Avenue terminal.
 This line would have run at ground level and it would have provided better access to the then-growing community of Spring Creek.
 This extension would have been completed at the cost of $12 million.

 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including New Lots Avenue.
 The contract to add one elevator at the station was awarded in December 2023.
-To construct the elevator, this project would involve building a new station house by permanently erasing Livonia Avenue by a single block between Jerome and Warwick Streets.
+To construct the elevator, this project would involve building a new station house by permanently pedestrianizing Livonia Avenue for a single block between Jerome and Warwick Streets.